GiveMePseudonyms/PiVisualisations/README.md

 Pygame,
 Tkinter,

-Colour Schemes:
-Many of the visualisers below can make use of the various colour scheme dictionary files.

 Users can choose a visualiser and choose their own settings using the settings GUI:
 <img width="812" alt="image" src="https://user-images.githubusercontent.com/113452530/194759621-30d25c26-8a90-4346-ab74-21f9e8b97fac.png">